-You can create a project in SERPSTAT and audit your site for different parameters, but at the same time, this tool will help you find some high volume keywords with less competition.
+You can create a project in SERPSTAT and audit your site for different parameters, but at the same time, this tool will help you find some high-volume keywords with less competition.

 How Does Serpstat Work?

-Once you log in your SERPSTAT account, type any word or phrase in the search box to get up to 500 keyword suggestions you might be interested in.
+Once you log in to your SERPSTAT account, type any word or phrase in the search box to get up to 500 keyword suggestions you might be interested in.

 You will also find more information about each search term like average monthly volume, CPC, keyword difficulty, and PPC competition.